Terwilliger69105/69105.github.io/burritoverse.md

 If you're interested in creating a character for the game, [please click here.](/ccreation/)

-If you're interested in some current character-associated lore, [please click here.](/lore/)
+If you're interested in some current game-related lore, [please click here.](/lore/)

 There will be more pages to come as things get smoothed out.

 Thanks for reading!